theJasonHelmick/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 By default, the feature Predictive IntelliSense is disabled.
 The impact of enabling this feature by default may cause new and existing users to become confused at the shell prompt.
-The feature is enabled and disabled with a PSReadLine command Set-PSReadLineOption that is executed at the shell prompt or in the user’s Profile.
+The feature is enabled and disabled with a PSReadLine command Set-PSReadLineOption that is executed at the shell prompt or in the user's Profile.

 Predictive IntelliSense in PSReadLine 2.1.0-beta2 currently supports the following arguments for prediction source;